cnshing/debian-livecd/docs/configuration.md

 ### Thumbnailers

 Content based files should always have a preview thumbnail.
-NixOS should automatically provide thumbnail functionality built into GNOME, but some [issues](https://github.com/NixOS/nixpkgs/issues/200714) may or may not preside.

 ### Tweaks